What Redistricting Looks Like In Every State

 The Iowa Legislature voted to approve the second set of redistricting maps proposed by the Legislative Services Agency.

-Who controls redistricting in Iowa in 2021?
+Who controls redistricting in Iowa right now?

 Republicans fully control the congressional redistricting process.
 New maps are drawn by a bipartisan commission made up of citizens, but the Republican state legislature can modify or reject the commission's proposals.
 The final map must be passed by the state legislature and signed into law by the Republican governor.